- Your Government

 - Economic Development Authority

 Economic Development Authority

-The EDA meets on an as-needed basis.
-Any scheduled EDA meetings will be held in the Council Chambers at the Municipal Center directly after the City Council meetings and are open to the public.
+The Economic Development Authority (EDA) meets on an as-needed basis.
+Any scheduled EDA meetings will be held at the Municipal Center in conjunction with City Council meetings and are open to the public.

 Agendas & Minutes

 Most Recent Agenda | All Agendas and Minutes

 The 7-member City Council makes up the West St. Paul Economic Development Authority Board.
 The Economic Development Authority Officers are as follows: